Not Your Typical House Guest Gift Basket

 Since we’ll be having guests for Thanksgiving, Christmas and New Year’s, I figured I’d stock up on cleaning supplies this week.
 With so many guests coming and a busy two months, I purposefully stocked up so I wouldn’t run out of key products.
 Don’t get caught without is my holiday motto.

-What’s your favorite item to stock up on at Costco for the holidays?
-While you’re there, be sure to get what you need to make your own not-your-typical house guest gift basket.
+Be sure to stock up on supplies and while you’re there, be sure to get what you need to make your own not-your-typical house guest gift basket.